ac2ofx/ac2ofx/moneydance.md

 Menu

 ````
-File -> Import -> then use file brower to select an OFX file
+File -> Import -> then use file brower to select an OFX/QFX file
 ````

 ![moneydance-import.png](/moneydance-import.png)